 King Muhammad Zahir Shah played a leading role in stitching together the coalition of desperate nationalities, political parties and military interests now forming the government of the country.
 He went so far as to forego any ambitions for the restoration of the monarchy in order to facilitate national reconciliation and bring in all opposition elements into the coalition.
 The National Loya Jurga, which convened in Kabul to complete that process, proclaimed him Baba-i-millat or "Father of the Nation", a title subsequently enshrined in the constitution.
 He was also accorded first place in the table of precedence, assigned a pension and given comfortable accommodation at the old Royal Palace within the Arg-i-Shahi complex in Kabul.
 At his death in July 2007, he was widely mourned at home and abroad, his reign remembered and extolled as a golden age of peace and national progress.

 Crown Prince Ahmad Shah, the second and eldest-surviving son of Zahir Shah, succeeded him as Head of the Royal House and Barakzai tribe.
-He has two sons and one daughter, all brought up in the US during their father's long exile.
+He had two sons and one daughter, all brought up in the US during their father's long exile.
 A gifted poet and man of letters, he has never avowed any political ambitions for himself.
 As far back as 1973, Sardar Daud's original plans for a coup d'etat included the replacement of Zahir Shah by the Crown Prince, a move which the prince completely opposed.
-He remained loyal to his absent father and eventually went into exile in the United States, and settled in Virginia.
+He remained loyal to his absent father and eventually went into exile in the United States, and settled in Alexandria, Virginia, where he died in June 2024.

 STYLES & TITLES: